• Skip to primary navigation

 Using a Dutch oven to caramelize your onions will be faster than a large saucepan.
 I’ve made this recipe using both my Dutch oven and a large-sized soup kettle.
 Based on how a Dutch oven conducts and retains heat, it made the caramelization process faster (by almost 10-15 minutes!).

-What to serve with this Recipe for French Onion Soup
+What to Serve with French Onion Soup with Red Wine

 French onion soup is often served ahead of the main meal at restaurants.
 You could do this at home as well.
 Alternatively, serving this soup alongside a hearty fall salad or paired with your favorite sandwich would create a delightful meal!